Ways to support us

 as it gives you such a rewarding feeling just to know that you have made a difference.
 It also gets you to meet new people and offers full training

 Christine works part time at Lloyds Bank and also volunteers at the hospital, visiting for the RVS.
 Lloyds Bank encourages their employees to volunteer

-Winner for her volunteering.
-Christine was nominated by her friend and colleague Janette Hardman who also raises money for St Mary's.
-Employees were
+a Diamond Individual Winner for her volunteering.
+Christine was nominated by her friend and colleague Janette Hardman who also raises money for St

-a total of £1,000 to St Mary's Hospice.
-This £1000 will make a huge difference to St Mary's Hospice and enable patients their carers and families to
+another £500 making a total of £1,000 to St Mary's Hospice.
+This £1000 will make a huge difference to St Mary's Hospice and enable patients their carers

 If you have been inspired by the idea of volunteering and are interested in how your time and skills make a difference please get in touch.
 We have

 many different ways you can volunteer, please email firstname.lastname@example.org or call

 us on 01229 580305.
 You can find out more online at www.stmaryshospice.org.uk